 - 300 g of white sugar

-- 180 ml of sunflower or light olive oil (according to personal preference)
+- 180 ml of sunflower oil or mild olive oil (according to personal preference)

 - 1 ½ teaspoons of pure vanilla extract

-- 200g approx. fresh pineapple (very ripe) or in syrup (without the juice), cut into small pieces
+- approx. 200 g of fresh pineapple (very ripe) or canned in syrup (without the juice), cut into small pieces

-- 120 g walnuts, chopped (plus an extra handful for decoration)
+- 120 g of walnuts, chopped (plus an extra handful for decoration)

 For the glaze: